anjvyas/Interactive-Lab-Hub/Lab 3/README.md

 My webcam's microphone was not working so I made use of my personal stereo webcam for its microphone and used the school provided webcam for its speaker.
 The shell script runs file to convert the sound from stereo - https://github.com/anjvyas/Interactive-Lab-Hub/blob/Fall2022/Lab%203/speech2text/stereo_to_mono.py

-After the recorded sound was converted from stereo to mono, the shell script would runs test_words.py - a python file that identifies the words in the sound file - https://github.com/anjvyas/Interactive-Lab-Hub/blob/Fall2022/Lab%203/speech2text/test_words.py
+After the recorded sound is converted from stereo to mono, the shell script runs test_words.py - a python file that identifies the words in the sound file - https://github.com/anjvyas/Interactive-Lab-Hub/blob/Fall2022/Lab%203/speech2text/test_words.py

 test_words.py updates summary.json (the file that rep_counts continously monitors) with the current exercise/command it heard from the microphone so that rep_counts can add counts to the correct exercise or say the summary.